 top of page

-In May 2000 Cherie and Steve had their 2nd child name Myles who was diagnosed with ADHD in 2006.
-In September 2001, they had a beatiful baby girl name Sontai-Blu.
-She also had to deal with medical issues but is now doing just fine.
+In May 2000 Cherie and Steve had their 2nd child who was diagnosed with ADHD in 2006.
+In September 2001, they had a beautiful baby girl.
+Each of their children had medical concerns which would become Cherie's passion and purpose.

 The Second Chance Fund was inspired by Chance Boyd.
-They began their crusade in 2003 they officially became a non-profit project of the National Heritage Foundation on October 27.
+They began their crusade in 2003, they officially became a non-profit project of the National Heritage Foundation on October 27.
 2003 the same year to provide financial resources to help low to middle-income families acquire non-traditional medical treatments and techniques being offered worldwide but not covered by most insurance companies.
-Today the SCF has impacted the community by providing not only financial assistance for treatment but several inclusion programs in education, creative expressions (through art, dance and music) social enhancement and spiritual inspiration for exceptional children.
-The SCF philosophy is to treat the whole child.
+Today the SCF has impacted the community by providing inclusion programs in education, creative expressions (through art, dance, media and music) social enrichment and community service projects.
+The SCF goal is to treat young adults with disabilities one at a time.
+Our mission and passion are to provide diverse programs, projects and bring media awareness to the mainstream.

 Hobbies: Cherie is a member of the Rehoboth Baptist Church in Dekalb, GA.
 She is active in the community (Parent support for persons with Disabilities), She enjoys running, and being creative.

-Educational Goals: Cherie is a graduate of Gwinnett Technical College Commercial Photography program with an Associates in Applied Science and certificate in Digital Imaging.
+Educational Goals: Cherie is a graduate of Gwinnett Technical College Commercial Photography program with an associate in applied science and certificate in Digital Imaging.
 Currently attending Georgia State University in their BA Interdisciplinary BIS program (Major: Media Entrepreneurship).

 bottom of page